PedroBolson/Wedding-Plan/README.md

    - Mark items as favorites to include them in cost calculations
    - Filter items by category and city

+5. In the Chart module:
+   - View pie charts showing expense distribution by category
+   - Compare estimated vs. actual costs across different categories
+   - Monitor spending trends over time with line charts
+   - Export chart data or screenshots for external use

-5. In the Calendar, click on a date to add events such as visits, meetings, etc.
+6. In the Calendar, click on a date to add events such as visits, meetings, etc.

-6. Use the Google Calendar integration to import and export events seamlessly.
+7. Use the Google Calendar integration to import and export events seamlessly.

 ## 🔒 Security